mars-protocol/mips/README.md

 # Mars Improvement Proposals (MIPs)

-The Martian Council is a smart contract governance DAO.
-It is comprised of all MARS holders who have staked either directly or via delegation, as well as  the Mars Protocol builders who hold [smart-contract-locked MARS](https://github.com/mars-protocol/periphery/tree/main/contracts/vesting).
+The Martian Council is comprised of all MARS holders who have staked either directly or via delegation, as well as the Mars Protocol builders who hold [smart-contract-locked MARS](https://github.com/mars-protocol/periphery/tree/main/contracts/vesting).

 Note that all MARS holders can cast a vote, however their voting power will be 0 in the event they haven’t delegated or staked.
 Mars builders are not permitted to stake or delegate any tokens that have yet to vest, but can cast votes and have a voting power that is non zero.